A DEEPER DIVE into the Mystery of Christmas

 Sheep are followers.
 So, take care of his followers.
 Feed them—an act of love.
 Jesus is declared often in the New Testament to be the Good Shepherd.

-Jesus began a new covenant with all of mankind
+Jesus began a New Covenant with all of mankind

 31 “The days are coming,” declares the Lord,